Ramaiahgarisaikiranpatil/Hospital/README.md

+Deploying Dtaticwebsite and Creating Chatbot for it Using Azure AI Services

 #shiva Hospital

 The Shiva Hospital website offers a seamless, free gateway to essential healthcare services, empowering the community with easy access to information and appointment scheduling.
 It combines user-friendly design with multilingual support to ensure that everyone can benefit from its resources.